-Students are, by far, the largest affiliate group on campus; and their educational success is at the core of the University's activities.
+Students are, by far, the most numerous affiliate group on campus; and their educational success is at the core of the University's activities.
 Below are some resources for our learner-leaders to get informed, be involved and stay successful in your time as a DU student!

 DU's Center for Multicultural Excellence (CME) coordinates a number programs and events for and about our LGBTIQ&Ally communities, including social and community-building events, educational workshops (e.g., Queer & Ally/Safezone trainings), 1-on-1 consultations and advocacy.

 Online resources include lists of LGBTIQA-related courses, all-gender restrooms across campus, nearby welcoming faith communities, sexual health information and more.

 Other campus offices with explicit services including the Health & Counseling Center, CAPE, the GSPP Community Clinic, International Education (Study Abroad) and the Career Center.